starbeamjs/starbeam/docs/INVARIANTS.md

 would otherwise be collectable.
 Reactive `WeakMap` and `WeakSet` are only possible under this property: the per-key markers they create must not retain the key, or the weak-collection semantics are destroyed.
-The same reasoning applies, less visibly, to reactive `Map` and `Set` — a subscriber that retained entries would turn an innocuous "I rendered this list once" into a lifetime commitment.
+The same reasoning applies to reactive `Map` and `Set`: a subscriber that retained entries would turn "I rendered this list once" into a lifetime commitment.

 This property is a corollary of sections 4 and 5 (no graph, no formula identity), but it is load-bearing for the promise that reactive collections share an interface with their standard counterparts.
-The gut-check: **if reactive `WeakMap` can be implemented correctly, the invariant holds; if it can't, something has gone wrong.** A simplification that introduces a data structure which strongly retains observers or observees has eroded this invariant — and has made `reactive.WeakMap` and `reactive.WeakSet` impossible to implement.
+The gut-check: **if reactive `WeakMap` can be implemented correctly, the invariant holds; if it can't, something has gone wrong.**

 ---